Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

-View network $w$ as a trivalent graph on $S$, possibly with loops, and form a standard open neighbourhood $U$ of $w$.
+View network $w$ as a trivalent graph on $S$, possibly with loops, and form a standard open neighborhood $U$ of $w$.
 Construct a map $\phi_w: S\lra X$ as follows.
 All points in $S\setminus U$ map to the base points $v_0$ of $X$.
-Neighbourhood $U$ can be partitioned into a union of intervals, each one intersecting $w$ at a single point, and triangles, one for each vertex of $w$, see Figure~\ref{fig5_15_1}.
+Neighborhood $U$ can be partitioned into a union of intervals, each one intersecting $w$ at a single point, and triangles, one for each vertex of $w$, see Figure~\ref{fig5_15_1}.

-Each interval intersecting $w$ at a point of a line labelled $\sigma$ is mapped bijectively to the 1-cell $c(\sigma)$ in the direction of co-orientation.
-Around each vertex of $w$ there's a triangle, with its sides mapped to $c(\sigma),c(\tau),c(\sigma\tau)$, respectively.
-There's a unique, up to homotopy, way to map this triangle to $X$ given the map on its sides.
+Each interval intersecting $w$ at a point of a line labeled $\sigma$ is mapped bijectively to the 1-cell $c(\sigma)$ in the direction of co-orientation.
+Around each vertex of $w$ there is a triangle, with its sides mapped to $c(\sigma), c(\tau), c(\sigma\tau)$, respectively.
+There is a unique, up to homotopy, way to map this triangle to $X$ given the map on its sides.

 Thus, to a network $w$ we assign a map $\phi_w: S\lra X$.
 Fixing a base point $s_0$ on $S$ away from $w$ induces a map $\pi_1(S,s_0)\lra \pi_1(X,v_0)$.
 Network transformations shown in Figure~\ref{fig5_16a} and~\ref{fig5_16b} away from the basepoint correspond to basepoint-preserving homotopies of maps $S\lra X$ and induce the same homomorphism of fundamental groups.
-Moving a base-point across a line labelled $\sigma$ conjugates the homomorphism by $\sigma.$
+Moving a base-point across a line labeled $\sigma$ conjugates the homomorphism by $\sigma.$